diogoaltoe/spring-boot-ws-oauth2/README.md

 You can use another project like Client [android-ws-oauth2](https://github.com/diogoaltoe/android-ws-oauth2) or any Web Service RESTful Client extension for browser (Chrome or Firefox).

+## Testing

+You can download the WAR file on [Releases Page](https://github.com/diogoaltoe/spring-boot-ws-oauth2/releases), install on your host server and test the project.

 # Build and Run
 ```